 - Allocate single dose consumables and treatment kits.

 - Direct and take at-risk clients to special cabin or treatment areas as quickly as possible.
 Eliminate wait times.

 WHEN CUSTOMERS ARE LEAVING

 Prepare for the next visit

-- Clean all frequently used/touched surfaces including counters, beds and seatings using certified and registered disinfectants such as GD-90.
+- Clean all frequently used/touched surfaces including counters, beds and seatings using high-quality disinfectants NX24.

 - Provide home care items so that customers can keep their beauty and wellness routine up.